semrush/intergalactic/website/docs/style/typography/typography.md

 @## Font

-We use two font families in our interface:
+We use the [Inter](https://fonts.google.com/specimen/Inter?query=inter) font family in our interfaces.

-1. The main font is [Inter](https://fonts.google.com/specimen/Inter?query=inter).
-2. The accent font is [Factor A](https://type.today/en/factor_a).

 > For a clearer rendering of the font and its color, use `-webkit-font-smoothing: antialiased;` (see cross-browser compatibility at [caniuse.com](https://caniuse.com/#search=-webkit-font-smoothing)).